vinitngr/nodebox/README.md

 - Deep understanding of Next.js headers and static hosting
 - Hands-on with WebContainer API and frontend sandboxing
-- Advanced frontend workflows using AI tools like Bolt.new
 - Experience using BunJS, Drizzle ORM in real-world project

 ---